How to use Excel as a Drawing Tool

 How to select a shape

-To select an AutoShape, hover your mouse pointer over
+To select an AutoShape, hover your mouse cursor over any part of the AutoShape that contains no text,

-until your mouse cursor turns into a four-sided cross-arrows (like this )
+until your cursor changes into a four-sided cross-arrows figure (like this )

 - Click the left mouse button to select the shape